howerj/liblisp/liblisp.md

 * eq

 Test for equality between two expressions.
-This is an alias for "eq"
+This is the same function as "=".

         (eq EXPR EXPR)